Skip to Content

 Summer and spring are when corn plants develop the most.
 Therefore, they need more nutrients and water than they do in the winter.

-It is preferable to water according to what the soil feels like rather than following a watering plan.
+Water corn plants according to what the soil feels like rather than following a watering plan.

-In warm months, the soil will dry up faster, requiring you to have to water the corn plant more frequently.
+In warm months, the soil will dry up faster, requiring you to water the corn plant more frequently.
 During the winter, the plant may require less watering because the soil will keep moist for longer.

 Tropical plants thrive in humid areas with plenty of rainfall.
-So, as far as possible, strive to reproduce this setting in your own house.
+So, as far as possible, strive to reproduce this setting in your house.

 Despite its origins in the tropics, the maize plant can thrive in areas with little humidity.